It Starts With You…

 - Design and Engineering

 Soft Costs: Soft Costs include all the permits, fees, development charges and HST that are required.
-Soft Costs are very dependent on your building location, both in number and cost, particularly in certain areas.
-For example, did you know that the Development Charges for an un-serviced, country lot in Caledon are currently almost $43,000?
+Soft Costs are very dependent on your building location, both in number and cost, particularly incertain areas.
+For example, did you know that the Development Charges for an un-serviced, country lot in Caledon are currently about $,85,000?
 Development Charges can be found on each Town’s website, and are made up of the Town, the Region, and Education charges.
 Please note if there is a house on the property, Development Charges do not apply.
 However, there will be costs for the demolition and removal of the house.
-In addition, the number of permits required to get your Building Permit continues to rise.
+In addition, the number and type of permits required to get your Building Permit continues to rise.
 For example, to build on a serviced lot in Georgetown typically requires nine separate permits, each with their associated costs.

 Site Servicing and Site Works: As you know, your new home will require water, hydro, heating and sanitary services.
 Either the local utilities will provide them, or you will have to build/provide these services on site (i.e. well, septic system, propane tank).
 Your new home will also need a driveway, and depending on the lot, may require the export or import of dirt, and the demolition and removal of existing buildings or trees.
 Sites also vary widely, in size, topography, features, type of dirt, and distance to utilities.
 In turn, the total cost for Site Servicing and Site Works can vary from $40,000 to $80,000, and for deep lots, even higher.

 Design and Engineering: To be able to build your home, you will require design and engineering, for both the home and the site.
 These drawings capture your dream, but they also enable a Building Permit to be secured.
 In addition to the architectural drawings, you will also require structural engineering, HVAC calculations, roof and floor layouts, a servicing design, and a site and grading plan.
 A complete package for the design and engineering of a new home and the site ranges from $6 to $10 per square foot..
 As custom home designers we can assist you in planning this.

-Construction Costs: The cost to construct a new home varies widely, and depends on a number of critical factors, including the size, the shape and the style of your home, as well as the design, the finishes and the features that you choose.
-Unit costs for a large, simple home with inexpensive features and finishes can be built for as low as $115 per square foot plus HST.
-A small, more complex home, with high-end features and finishes can cost as much as $350 per square foot plus HST.
+Construction Costs: The cost to construct a new home varies widely, and depends on a number of critical factors, including the size, shape and style of your home, as well as the design, the finishes and the features that you choose.
+As of January 2021, unit costs for a very large, yet simple home with inexpensive features and finishes can be built for as low as $200 per square foot plus HST.
+A small, more complex home, with high-end features and finishes, can cost as much as $450 per square foot plus HST.

-As an experienced design-builder, and having built in 11 different municipalities, Rockhaven Homes is aware of all of the costs associated with constructing your new custom home.
+As an experienced custom home designer, and having built in 15 different municipalities, Rockhaven Homes is aware of all of the costs associated with constructing your new custom home.
 Rockhaven reviews your requirements, your site and location, the design and features you are looking for, and only then provides an accurate and honest total project budget.

 As a final comment on costs, please note that “custom” does not automatically mean expensive.
-As custom home designers and builders, we can design and build your dream home, whether it is modest or majestic, as we customize each home to our client’s dream and their dollars.
+As custom home designers and builders, we can design and build your dream home, whether it is modest or majestic, as we customize each home to our client’s dream and their budget.

 As noted earlier, Rockhaven’s goal throughout the process is to minimize surprises and to maximize value.
 Over the years, building a quality, custom home by a reputable builder, has proven to be a very good investment for Rockhaven clients.